© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Fron-Galed Homestead is a scheduled monument protected by Cadw under reference ME113.
 View the official record →

-Fron-Galed Homestead is a prehistoric enclosed hut circle located in Meirionnydd, Wales, and forms part of the archaeological record of Iron Age settlement in upland Wales.
+Fron-Galed Homestead is a prehistoric enclosed hut circle located in Meirionnydd, Wales, and represents settlement activity during the later prehistoric period.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME113.

 Fron-Galed Homestead dates from the prehistoric period, and is classified as a enclosed hut circle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Fron-Galed Homestead is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME113.